As on Facebook™ or Twitter™, the LinkedIn™ algorithm can be an advantage as well as a disadvantage.

 Here is the list of the little things that casually can harm you:

-There was a time when the algorithm was quiet, especially in the early days of LinkedIn.
+There was a time when the algorithm was discreet, especially in the early days of LinkedIn™.

 Writing dozens of posts in an hour was not sanctioned by the algorithm, so you could take up all the feed space on your network.

-At the time, it was not deemed spam by LinkedIn.
+At the time, it was not considered spam by LinkedIn™.
 However, for the members, the feeling could be different!

 LinkedIn ™ 2021 algorithm: how does it work?
 In conclusion